-LOCATION - Our lab is physically located at UAM School of Medicine, in the Department of Biochemistry.
-We are also part of two neighboring research institutes: the Alberto Sols Biomedical Research Institute (IIBM) and the La Paz University Hospital Research Institute (IDIPAZ).
-Through IIBM, we are part of the Spanish National Research Council (CSIC), whereas IDIPAZ directly connects us to the clinicians at the nearby La Paz Hospital, one of Madrid's largest (another one, the Ramon y Cajal Hospital, is also right across the street from us).
+Our laboratory is part of the Biochemistry Department of the Autonomous University of Madrid (UAM) and is physically located at the UAM School of Medicine (Module C, Lab C-11).
+We are also associated with two neighboring research institutes: the Alberto Sols Biomedical Research Institute CSIC-UAM (IIBM), and the La Paz University Hospital Research Institute (IdiPAZ).
+Through IIBM, we also belong to the Spanish National Research Council (CSIC), whereas IdiPAZ directly connects us to the clinicians at nearby La Paz Hospital, one of Madrid's largest.

 We are located in one of Madrid and Spain's most important biomedical research hubs (see image below), within a ten minute walk of the Spanish National Cancer Center (CNIO), the Spanish National Cardiovascular Center (CNIC) and the Ramon y Cajal Hospital, also one of Madrid's biggest.
 We are also a five minute walk away from Madrid's tallest skyscrapers (Cuatro Torres) and a short subway ride from downtown Madrid.